musab-mahad/Kasmaal-Program/README.md

 ---

-By applying and participating in the Kasmaal Internship Program Bootcamp, you acknowledge that you have read, understood, and agree to the above Terms and Conditions.
+By applying and participating in the Kasmaal Program, you acknowledge that you have read, understood, and agree to the above Terms and Conditions.

 ---